saeyoon17/zk-models/README.md

 ```

 ## Notes
 *prove_model_circom.py* and *prove_model_ezkl.py* supports utils for calculating accuracy, performance degradation when converted to zk circuit, and checking time complexity for generating proof / proof verification.
 The results will come out after all proofs have been generated and verified.
-Currently EZKL suffers from performance degradation.
-We conjecture this comes from the EZKL calibration hyperparameters and plan to look more into this.
-More details can be found in the report under *report* directory.
+We observe performance degradation for EZKL from time-to-time, in which we conjecture this may be due to different weights in each train time.
+We plan to look deeper in the future.